 Just the right size

-We’ve grown a lot in the last few years and we’re still expanding.
-But we have no intention of becoming a language factory.
+We’ve grown a lot in the last few years but we have no intention of becoming a language factory.
 We pride ourselves on our personal and friendly service and that will never change.

 A good fit?